Jane Munch: Psychiatrist for Heroes

 “Yes.
 What else?”

 “Wow.
 Thank you,” said the reporter.
-He turned back to the camera and continued, “As the city is falling apart and citizens are taking justice into their own hands, the question remains, where is Mr. Invincible?”
+He turned back to the camera and continued with his account, “As the city is falling apart and citizens are taking justice into their own hands, the question remains, where is Mr. Invincible?”

-All eyes at the bar turned to Mr. Invincible.
+All eyes at the bar were now glued to Mr. Invincible.
 He looked down to the floor, muttering, “I can’t do it without Zentrix…”

 Jane put her hand on his arm.
 “Look.
 I know the Zentrix helped your anxiety, made it easier to face the villains…but you are not the Zentrix.
 You’re Mr. Invincible!
 You can fly!
 You can smash big holes in people’s apartments!”